Best Position to Sleep with a Stuffy Nose

 Colds and Flu

-Any kind of respiratory infection can bring on congestion in your nose.
+Any kind of respiratory infection can bring on sinus pressure and congestion in your nose.
 You may need a decongestant to help with the sinus blockage during a cold or flu.
-Taking the proper medications for your symptoms can ensure better sleep.
+Managing nasal symptoms with treatments like corticosteroid nasal sprays and decongestants can ensure better sleep.

 See your ENT doctor to care for your colds and flu.
 Ensure that you choose the correct medicines for your particular symptoms.
 Many cold and cough medicines have multiple ingredients for overall symptoms, but you don’t want to overmedicate.